Heatclift/anubis/readme.md

 **Project Anubis** is a specialized Discord bot built exclusively for managing and enhancing **Palworld Dedicated Servers**.
 Its primary goal is to simplify server administration and enrich the player experience by providing seamless automation and integration tools.

-By leveraging the **Palworld Dedicated Server API**, **Project Anubis** offers real-time server management capabilities such as monitoring server status, automating player notifications, managing in-game events, and enabling streamlined communication between server administrators and players.
+By leveraging the **Palworld Dedicated Server API**, **Project Anubis** offers real-time server management capabilities such as monitoring server status, automating player notifications, and enabling streamlined communication between server administrators and players.
 It also utilizes **Discord webhooks** to deliver dynamic updates directly to your Discord server, ensuring your community stays informed and engaged.

 Designed with Palworld enthusiasts in mind, **Project Anubis** is the perfect companion for creating a well-organized, active, and enjoyable gaming community.
 Whether you’re running casual games or competitive events, this bot is your key to hassle-free server operation.